miyuki-starmiya/javascript/react/README.md

 Redux is a pattern and library for managing and updating application state, using events called `actions` Redux helps you manage `global state`

+Redux principles:
+  - The global state of your application is stored as an object inside a single store
+  - The only way to change the state is to dispatch an action
+  - Changes are made with pure reducer functions

 ## SVA(State View Actions) model

 - state: the source of truth that drives our app